 How to publish to GitLab Pages using Renkulab

-Problem: the GitLab instance behind Renkulab does not inherently have a GitLab Pages pushing functionality.
+Problem: the GitLab instance behind Renkulab does not currently have a GitLab Pages publishing functionality set up.

 - create a renku project

 - create an empty gitlab.com project

 - set the renkulab project to push to the gitlab.com project

 Prototype repository: Create a plain renku project, such as Gavin Lee / my-pages · GitLab

 The .gitlab-ci.yml file has been altered: see .gitlab-ci.yml · master · Gavin Lee / my-pages · GitLab

 In particular, there are two stages, ‘build’ and ‘deploy’, with variables which are tagged as exceptions.
 The interpretation is as such: the CI will build the image_build stage except when the $CI_PROJECT_URL points to the gitlab.com instance.
 That is, only on renkulab.
 Conversely, the deploy stage will only run when the project is the one from gitlab.com.

 The ‘pages:’ section is taken from the GitLab Pages examples / plain-html · GitLab example.

 Prototype repository: gavin-k-lee / my-book · GitLab.
 When first setting this up, you should create an EMPTY repository.
 I have named the renkulab project ‘my-pages’ and the gitlab.com project ‘my-book’ to distinguish the two.
 You can name them the same thing, but this is slightly confusing sometimes because the renku gitlab and native gitlab instances have the same user interfact in the browser!